-To help you better visualize what this could potentially look like on a resume, let’s take a look at some examples.
-These samples that you’re about to view include the most important elements that we went over in part 1, part 2, and part 3 to show you different options for how you can position this information on your own resume.
+To help you visualize this on a resume, let’s look at some examples.
+These samples also include the most important elements that we covered in part 1, part 2, and part 3 and the different ways you can position this information on your own resume.

 Let’s take a look at a second example that uses a different style.

-In this example, we’ve positioned the ‘Core Skills & Knowledge’ section alongside the client’s summary, denoted by the 4 bulleted items.
-This is another effective way to utilize your resume space, although it requires that you know how to use the tables function in MS Word.
+In this example, we’ve positioned the ‘Core Skills & Knowledge’ section alongside the client’s summary.
+This is an effective way to utilize your resume space, although it requires using the table’s function in MS Word.